benallfree/vibescale/llm.md

 1. State Management

-   - Use `mutatePlayer` with safe mutations for state updates
+   - Use `mutateLocalPlayer` with safe mutations for state updates
    - Keep mutations minimal and focused
    - Use the draft parameter to safely mutate nested objects and arrays
    - The server applies change detection to all state updates